flyfiguy/Person-RESTful-Web-App/README.md

 Note: I checked a homeland project executible jar into the following location: homeLandHistories\Project Jar

-4) Example of running the .jar file from the target folder:
+4) Example of creating and running the .jar file from the target folder:
-->cd C:\Users\<user>\ideaProjects\homeLandHistories\homeland\target
+->cd C:\Users\<user>\ideaProjects\homeLandHistories\homeland
+->mvn clean install
 ->java -jar target/homeland-0.0.1-SNAPSHOT.jar

-Note: I checked a homeland project executible jar into the following location: homeLandHistories\Project Jar
+Note: I checked a homeland project executible jar into the following location if you would just like to run that: homeLandHistories\Project Jar

 5) Run RESTful API's from Postman